Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 ### Course Assistant: Stanford CS 240LX (Spring 2022)

-I'm a course assistant for _CS 240LX: Advanced Systems Laboratory, Accelerated_.
+I was a course assistant for _CS 240LX: Advanced Systems Laboratory, Accelerated_.
 This course is a continuation of _CS 140E_, and the course is being offered for the second time (the first was Spring 2020, when I took it).

 For more info, go to the [GitHub][cs240lx-22spr] repo.